ECONOMICS STRATEGY

 A. A short-term capital provided to industries

-C. Funds provided to industries at times of incurring losses
+B. A long-term start-up capital provided to new entrepreneurs C. Funds provided to industries at times of incurring losses D. Funds provided for replacement and renovation of industries

 Solution (b)